Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar

-In the static case with $q=0$, the complex-conjugate eigenvalue pairs leads to bosonic propagators that are sinusoidal modulated alongside the usual exponential decay, see the discussions in \cite{Nishimura:2014kla, Schindler:2019ugo, Schindler:2021cke} and \cref{sec:compl_conj_Hessian}.
-This behavior is clearly different from the usually obtained exponential decay and is caused by propagator poles developing non-vanishing real and imaginary parts.
-Note that the behavior of the two-point functions in \cref{fig:TwoPointCCStatic} can change at $q \neq 0$ when including perturbations about $\omega_1$ and $\omega_2$, as discussed above.
+In the static case with $q=0$, the complex-conjugate eigenvalue pairs leads to bosonic propagators that are sinusoidal modulated alongside the usual exponential decay.
+This follows as the inverse of the bosonic two-point correlation function is given by the two-point vertex function, which in the mean-field approach is given by the eigenvalues of the Hessian matrix when expanding about the thermodynamic (homogeneous) ground state, see \cref{sec:compl_conj_Hessian}.
+A low-momentum expansion of the two-point vertex function then yields the described behavior through the appearance of roots of the propagator with a non-vanishing real and imaginary part, see the discussions in \cite{Nishimura:2014kla, Schindler:2019ugo, Schindler:2021cke} and \cref{sec:compl_conj_Hessian}.
+Note that the behavior of the two-point vertex functions in \cref{fig:TwoPointCCStatic} can change at $q \neq 0$ when including perturbations about $\omega_1$ and $\omega_2$, as discussed above.
 Thus, \cref{fig:TwoPointCCStatic} should only be understood as an example for the effects of mixing and not as a full solution of the momentum dependence of the Hessian matrix $H(q)$ of the full model \eqref{eq:FFmodel}.
 It would be the full solution of the momentum dependence when only interactions proportional to $\sigma$ and $\omega_3$ would be studied.